AaronBrunckhurst/Sinusoidal_Pulse_Width_Modulation_Pico_Example/README.md

 # Sinusoidal_Pulse_Width_Modulation_Pico_Example
-Example project for a pico which will generate
+Example project for a pico which will generate three phase sinwave with a 120 degree offset.

 # Building

 To get started run init.sh
-ex:
 ``` bash
 bash init.sh
 ```